shinsenter/php/src/webapps/coolify/README.md

 You can optionally set the following environment variables in the container to enable certain services to run alongside the web server.

-> 📝 Note: you'll need to install the required packages and create the necessary configs yourself for features like Pulse or Coolify Horizon.
+> 📝 Note: you'll need to install the required packages and create the necessary configs yourself for features like Laravel Pulse, Laravel Horizon or Laravel Reverb.

 | Environment Variable             | Description             |
 |----------------------------------|-------------------------|